This post may contain eBay affiliate links. Please read our disclosure policy.

-Starting off with the Oakland A’s in 1979, he eventually signed for the Yankees, the Blue Jays, the Padres, the Anaheim Angels, the NY Mets, the Mariners, the Red Sox, and finally the Dodgers respectively in 2003.
+Starting with the Oakland A’s in 1979, he eventually signed for the Yankees, the Blue Jays, the Padres, the Anaheim Angels, the NY Mets, the Mariners, the Red Sox, and finally, the Dodgers, respectively in 2003.

-25 years at the top is enough to ensure there will be some interesting rookie card options, so here are three of the best, along with investment advice for the future.
+25 years at the top is enough to ensure some attractive rookie card options, so here are three of the best investment advice for the future.

-We’ve looked at recent sales and auction data to bring you a list with three of the very best rookie cards featuring the “Man of Steal”.
+We’ve looked at recent sales and auction data to find three of the best rookie cards featuring the “Man of Steel”.

 The most popular Rickey Henderson rookie option by a wide margin, his 1980 Topps is also a key card from the set.